Article by: Craig Hamilton-Parker about Real Faries.

 One of the greatest fears associated with ‘real fairies’ was that they could steal babies that had not been baptized.
 To avoid this, concerned parents must tie up a little bit of salt in the baby’s dress before laying it down to sleep.
 Mobiles designed to hang over a baby’s bed were made of scissors!
 Hanging like the sword of Damocles, they were said to protect the child from fairies.

-Popular today are the flower fairies that are seen on greeting cards and the like.
+Popular today is the flower fairies that are seen on greeting cards and the like.
 Many people believe that certain associated flowers can have a protective influence.
-For example, lavender flower is said to help us to contact the fairies, whereas rosemary gives protection from dangerous ones.
+For example, the lavender flower is said to help us to contact the fairies, whereas rosemary gives protection from dangerous ones.
 The fairy spirits of the gardenia flower are said to protect loved ones and children, and the snapdragon fairies bring protection from deceit and curses.
 Hold these flowers secretly in your hand and others will see you as gracious and fascinating.

 Similarly, trees have protective fairy spirits that can be summoned in times of need.
 The most sacred tree of all is the hawthorn, the sacred tree of the fairies.
 Its spirit has knowledge of protection as well as growth and fertility.
 Other protection fairies are associated with the alder, which protects clairvoyants working with scrying; the cedar brings calm and balance, and spruce growing in your backyard will protect the family while sleeping.

 Perhaps our modern skepticism, past superstition, and romantic notions blind us to a fascinating aspect of nature that is worthy of proper investigation.